pebakery/pebakery/README.md

 ## Disclaimer
 All implementation is only backed by documentation and blackbox testing, without violating WinBuilder 082's EULA.

+## License
+PEBakery is mainly licensed under GPL Version 3.
+Part of PEBakery is licensed under MIT License and others.

 # Current State
 ## Implemented
 - Plugin Interface Parser/Renderer